By: CS2103T W13-4

 Pros: Referencing the script code when processing rules will not require access to the

-, and can be taken directly from thePredicateScript
+ScriptLibrary, and can be taken directly from thePredicateScriptorActionScriptdirectly. -

 Cons: Creating unnecessary entire references to a script that already exists in the